saramorgan/LeadLocatorLWCApp/README.md

 ## Reference Material Instead of the Course

-Anyone that is interested in finding out more about this code, should visit my blog at <a href="https://saramorgan.net"  target="blank">saramorgan.net</a>.
+Anyone that is interested in finding out more about this code, should visit my blog at <a href="https://saramorgan.net"  target="_blank">saramorgan.net</a>.
 There you will find a series of posts that briefly cover what is included in each module of the course.
 The only way to see all the tips and tricks I provide are to view the actual course on Pluralsight.
 But below is a link to each post and a brief summary of what it covers.

 ### Introducing Lightning Web Components

-Refer to the following [blog post #1] (https://saramorgan.net/2019/09/15/post-1-building-your-first-lightning-web-component-for-salesforce-series/).
+Refer to the following <a href="https://saramorgan.net/2019/09/15/post-1-building-your-first-lightning-web-component-for-salesforce-series/" target="_blank">blog post #1</a>.
 In this post/Pluralsight module), you will learn:
 You will learn:
 1. About LWC benefits